This easy to make bird feeder tray was a quick project incorporated last weekend near the Startle Garden.

 Finishing Up with Raffia and Fabric

-This project was fun; a hip level works here because I can add food while walking by dropping in place.
-With my busy lifestyle this works perfectly.
+This project was fun; a hip level feeder works here because I can add food while walking by in minutes.

-We now have two active feeders that welcome the birds in addition to the food hunting they do while they visit.
+We now have two active feeders that welcome the birds in addition to the food hunting they do while they visit which is pretty fantastic.

 Feeding the birds is a favorite pass time, I really do try to stop, relax and appreciate our surroundings because the simplicity of our lifestyle helps me stay grounded.